What’s the use of a nonstick pan? Or you might be wondering what it’s best for and how to use it. Here I share tips on cooking with a nonstick pan.

 - Nonstick cookware is best for frying food without having to use much oil or fat, but it can be used for all foods that you’d cook in stainless steel.
 It’s just not useful for some cooking methods, for instance, searing and browning of meats.

 - Use it when you want convenience.
 A nonstick pan works best for breakfast meals, e.g. eggs, for easy clean up.

 - Items people like using a nonstick pan for is in making pancakes or crepes, and in cooking low-fat or nonfat or without oil.

 - You can use nonstick cookware for everything, if “everything” means simple food that doesn’t need high heat or tricky techniques.

-Some high-end nonstick frying pans are oven-safe, but I don’t recommend putting your standard non stick pot and pans in the oven.
+Some high-end nonstick frying pans listed in my review of ceramic frying pans are oven-safe to high temperatures, but I don’t recommend putting your standard non stick pot and pans in the oven.

 Modern designs of nonstick are branded as metal utensil compatible.
 You’ll see those types here in my article covering modern Greenpan ceramic nonstick cookware.